-ExpressVPN's no-log policy tested in practice: In 2017, one of ExpressVPN’s servers was seized by the Turkish government to extract information about an assassination.
-Since there was no stored data available due to ExpressVPN's RAM-only server technology, the investigation led nowhere.
+ExpressVPN's no-log policy tested in practice: In 2017, the Turkish government seized one of ExpressVPN's servers to extract information about an assassination.
+Since no stored data was available due to ExpressVPN's RAM-only server technology, the investigation led nowhere.

 ExpressVPN Streaming, Geo-unblocking, and Torrenting

-- Disney+ US, UK, Italy, Australia (Keep in mind that Disney+ on desktop requires a credit/debit card of the same region you are signing up for.
+- Disney+ US, UK, Italy, Australia (Remember that Disney+ on desktop requires a credit/debit card of the same region you are signing up for.
 To bypass this, use a US Google Play Store account – make a new one – and Google Play will accept payments from anywhere in the world.
 I don't know if this works for iOS too).